vyquocvu/litebrowser/RENDERER_IMPLEMENTATION.md

 # HTML Renderer Implementation Summary

-This document summarizes the implementation of the canvas-based HTML renderer module for the litebrowser project.
+This document summarizes the implementation of the canvas-based HTML renderer module for the Goosie project.

 ## Overview